Bayonetta Origins: Cereza and the Lost Demon

 is a 2023 action-adventure game developed by PlatinumGames and published by Nintendo for the Nintendo Switch.
-A prequel to Sega's Bayonetta series, it tells the story of the titular protagonist as a young witch named Cereza.
-The game received generally positive reviews from critics, with praise for its art direction, atmosphere, gameplay, and story, particularly the dynamic between Cereza and Cheshire.
+Serving as a prequel to Sega's Bayonetta series, it follows a young Cereza as she ventures into the forbidden Avalon Forest alongside the demon Cheshire.
+The game received generally positive reviews from critics, who praised its art direction, atmosphere, gameplay, and narrative, particularly the relationship between Cereza and Cheshire.

 Gameplay

 Bayonetta Origins is an action-adventure video game.
 Gameplay is split between the protagonist Cereza, a young witch in training, and Cheshire, a demon bound to her stuffed toy.
-Both are controlled simultaneously: Cereza is controlled using the left Joy-Con while Cheshire is controlled using the right.
-Cheshire can be toggled between two modes.
-In Unleashed mode, he grows to a large size and can attack enemies or obstacles, while in Hug mode, he shrinks to his toy form so that Cereza can carry him and use him for various purposes.
+Both characters are controlled simultaneously using a twin-stick control scheme.
+Cheshire can be toggled between two modes: in Unleashed mode, he grows to a large size and can attack enemies or obstacles, while in Hug mode, he shrinks to his toy form so that Cereza can carry him and use him for various purposes.

-The player must use Cereza and Cheshire in conjunction in order to fight enemies and solve various environmental puzzles.
+The player must use Cereza and Cheshire in conjunction to fight enemies and solve environmental puzzles.
 In combat, Cereza binds enemies using spells while Cheshire attacks them.
-Cheshire cannot die in combat, but he may run out of magic when fighting.
-When this occurs, Cereza will need to pick him up in his plush form to refill his magic before he can be used in battle again.
-Certain powerups allow Cheshire to attack while in plush form.
-Elemental Cores throughout the game world can be broken to upgrade Cheshire's abilities, making the duo more powerful in battle and allowing them to explore previously inaccessible areas.
+Cheshire cannot die in combat, but he may run out of magic.
+When this happens, Cereza must pick him up in his plush form to restore his magic before he can be used in battle again.
+Certain power-ups allow Cheshire to attack while in plush form.
+Elemental Cores found throughout the game world can be destroyed to upgrade Cheshire's abilities, strengthening the duo in combat and allowing them to access previously inaccessible areas.